alronz/b2c-database-selection/Redis/Basic Features/commands.md

 ````

-* #### Commands on Hashes
+#### Commands on Hashes

-HGET,HSET,HMGET,HMSET are similar to string commands, they can be used to get or set a single or multiple value(s) of a field(s) inside the hash.
-HSETNX is also used to set a value of a field inside the hash only if not exists.
+"HGET,HSET,HMGET,HMSET" commands are similar to string commands, they can be used to get or set a single or multiple value(s) of a field(s) inside the hash.
+"HSETNX" is also used to set a value of a field inside the hash only if it doesn't exist.

 ````
 redis> HSET myhash field1 "foo"